lcmialichi/php-cuda-ext/README.md

   <img src="https://img.shields.io/badge/Platform-Linux-red">
 </div>

-# ⚠️ NOTICE — Experimental Project
+# ⚠️ NOTICE — Under Development

 This extension is **actively under development**.
 It is **not production-ready**, may contain bugs, and its API may change at any time.